- AJ Products UK

 How dynamic sitting can reduce back pain and musculoskeletal problems

-How to change the way you sit at work
+How to improve your sitting at work

-Sit on a balance stool
+Sit on a balance stool or active chair

 A balance stool (or active chair) keeps your body moving while you sit by encouraging the same natural shifts in posture that occur when standing or walking.
 This movement improves posture, reduces stress on the body and strengthens back and core muscles.
 There are a number of different types of active seat available including balance balls, wobble stools and saddle chairs.
 What they all have in common is that they make your body work to keep you in an upright position, engaging a range of muscles in your back, legs and abdomen.
 These chairs also require a more open angle between your legs and torso, which improves the alignment of your spine in relation to your pelvis and prevents you from slouching.
 The new position also makes your legs do more work, which takes the pressure off your lumbar region and reduces strain on the discs, helping to alleviate back pain.